Cupid: Cupid and the bees

 In the tale of Cupid the honey thief, the child-god is stung by bees when he steals honey from their hive.
-He cries and runs to his mother Venus, complaining that so small a creature shouldn't cause such painful wounds.
+He cries and runs to his mother Venus, complaining that so small a creature should not cause such painful wounds.
 Venus laughs, and points out the poetic justice: he too is small, and yet delivers the sting of love.

-The story was first told about Eros in the Idylls of Theocritus (3rd century BC).
+The story was first told about Eros in the nineteenth Idyll of Theocritus (3rd century BC).
 It was retold numerous times in both art and poetry during the Renaissance.
 The theme brought the Amoretti poetry cycle (1595) of Edmund Spenser to a conclusion, and furnished subject matter for at least twenty works by Lucas Cranach the Elder and his workshop.
 The German poet and classicist Karl Philipp Conz (1762–1827) framed the tale as Schadenfreude ("taking pleasure in someone else's pain") in a poem by the same title.
 In a version by Gotthold Ephraim Lessing, a writer of the German Enlightenment, the incident prompts Cupid to turn himself into a bee:

 Through this sting was Amor made wiser.The untiring deceiverconcocted another battle-plan:he lurked beneath the carnations and rosesand when a maiden came to pick them,he flew out as a bee and stung her.

 The image of Cupid as a bee is part of a complex tradition of poetic imagery involving the flower of youth, the sting of love as a deflowering, and honey as a secretion of love.